Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 The closest type of coffee to this is a Ristretto.

-A café duplo is a double expresso.
-This is what you drink when your neighbour’s dog has been barking all night or you’re busy cramming for exams.
+café duplo is a double espresso.
+This is what you drink when your neighbor’s dog has been barking all night or you’re busy cramming for exams.

 “Café com Cheirinho”